 Placing and monitoring chest tubes

 Patients depend on nurses to ensure that their medical care is precise.
 As such, nurses should develop technical skills for chest tubes and how to care for them.
-Chest tubes are used to drain blood from the lungs and are common in cases of pulmonary edema or pneumonia.
-The placement and maintenance of tubes are usually left up to the nurses involved.
+Chest tubes are used to drain blood from the lungs and are common in pulmonary edema or pneumonia cases.
+The placement and maintenance of lines are usually left up to the nurses involved.

-Before this procedure, it is important to ensure you have the right equipment and skills needed to perform it.
-You may also need to know how to monitor your patient as well (i.e. heart rate, temperature, etc.) with regard to chest tubes.
+Before this procedure, ensuring you have the right equipment and skills needed to perform it is important.
+You may also need to know how to monitor your patient (i.e., heart rate, temperature, etc.) regarding chest tubes.

 Placing nasogastric (NG) tubes

 A nasogastric tube is a flexible plastic tube inserted via the nostrils, down to the nasopharynx, and into the stomach or the upper part of the small intestine.
+For patients requiring nutritional supplements or with swallowing difficulties, the tube can help with feeding.
+Usually, its placement is confirmed with an X-ray before use.
+Usually, its order is secured with an X-ray before use.
+Usually, its station is established with an X-ray before use.
 Usually, its placement is confirmed with an X-ray prior to use.
-For patients requiring nutritional supplements or with swallowing difficulties, the tube can help with feeding.

-It is important for nurses and other health care personnel to know when it is appropriate for patients to receive nutrition through an NG tube when in the hospital, as well as when to receive nutrition at home.
+Nurses and other health care personnel need to know when it is appropriate for patients to receive nutrition through an NG tube when in the hospital and when to receive food at home.

 How nurses can develop technical skills

-Technology is an essential part of healthcare, and nurses must be able to use it effectively to provide high-quality patient care.
+Technology is essential to healthcare, and nurses must use it effectively to provide high-quality patient care.
 There are many ways in which nurses can develop their technical skills, such as by taking online courses, attending conferences, and using new technologies in their everyday work.

-By developing their technical skills, nurses can stay ahead of the curve and be better prepared to provide care in a technologically advanced healthcare environment.
+Nurses can stay ahead of the curve by developing their technical skills and be better prepared to provide care in a technologically advanced healthcare environment.
 Here are more ways through which nurses can develop their technical skills:

 In modern times, the world is run by technology and its advancement.
 Technological skills are one of the most sought-after skills by employers.
 The reason is that technology is here to stay and is a vital element.

 Workshops are great platforms for nurses to develop their skills.
-While going through the training, they get to learn more about the latest developments in the field and how to apply them practically.
-They are places where they can network with other professionals and also share their own experiences and knowledge with others.
+While going through the training, they learn more about the latest developments in the field and how to apply them practically.
+They are places where they can network with other professionals and share their experiences and knowledge.
 As such, not only do they learn new skills, but they also enhance their confidence.
-Nurses should take advantage of every workshop that comes up whenever possible, as it will help them acquire new skills in a short time.
+Nurses should take advantage of every workshop whenever possible, as it will help them acquire new skills quickly.

 Technical skills in nursing can be refined through practice.
 Observe how your colleagues and supervisors perform the procedures.
-You can then start trying them out and perfecting each procedure by practicing it over and over again until you are confident in your skills.
-When you practice what you’ve learned repeatedly, that’s when you’ll know how well you’re doing.
+You can try and perfect each approach by practicing them repeatedly until you are confident in your skills.
+When you practice what you’ve learned often, that’s when you’ll know how well you’re doing.
 This is to ensure you get a better understanding of your progress and also aid you in working on areas that need improvement.

-Communication is an integral part of the field of nursing, as nurses should be able to impart what they know to others.
+Communication is an integral part of the nursing field, as nurses should be able to impart what they know to others.
 Regardless of your technical skills and how you perform them, you should also be able to communicate effectively with the others involved in the process.

-It is important for a nurse to learn how to communicate with other staff and their patients.
-It is for them to ensure everyone is on the same page so no one misunderstands what’s expected of them in a given situation.
+A nurse must learn to communicate with other staff and their patients.
+They must ensure everyone is on the same page so no one misunderstands what’s expected of them in a given situation.

-It can be helpful to have someone with more experience than you guide you and share knowledge with you.
+Having someone with more experience than you guide you and share knowledge with you can be helpful.
+Your mentor may be a senior colleague, supervisor, or family member.
 It is probably the best way a nurse can learn new skills.
-Your mentor may be a senior colleague, supervisor, or member of your family.

-A mentor will give you tips on how to improve your technical skills, what to expect in certain situations, and also give personal tips based on their experience.
-You can also learn from their mistakes so that you don’t repeat them.
+A mentor will give you tips on improving your technical skills, what to expect in certain situations, and personal recommendations based on your experience.
+You can also learn from their mistakes to avoid repeating them.

-Yes, the internet is full of information, but some websites are specifically geared towards health and medical professionals, and you can find the latest updates on all aspects of a nurse’s work.
+Yes, the internet is full of information.
+Still, some websites are specifically geared towards health and medical professionals, and you can find the latest updates on all aspects of a nurse’s work.
 These include clinical skills, health-related news, and event schedule updates.

-Nurses should not only be on the internet to seek information to improve their technical skills but also to find any relevant updates on a patient’s condition to guide them throughout their treatment.
-Doing this helps nurses cope with the anxiety they feel as they become more involved in a patient’s care.
-Furthermore, it provides an opportunity for nurses to model best practices so that they can be incorporated into the standard of care.
+Nurses should not only be on the internet to seek information to improve their technical skills but also to find relevant updates on a patient’s condition to guide them throughout their treatment.
+Doing this helps nurses cope with their anxiety as they become more involved in a patient’s care.
+Furthermore, it allows nurses to model best practices so that they can be incorporated into the standard of care.

 Get ready for the future of healthcare with technical skills

-Technical skills are important for nurses, and thus it is imperative for them to acquire them.
+Technical skills are important for nurses, and thus they must acquire them.
 It is not enough to be able to practice most of these skills in a simulated environment.
 Nurses must be able to perform them in real-life situations.